delvtech/drift/README.md

   network interactions.
 - **Focus on Logic:** Concentrate on testing your application's business logic.
 - **Easy Setup:** Minimal configuration required to get started with testing.
+  You can even start building and testing your clients before the contracts are deployed.

 ## Simplifying React Hook Management

 ### The Problem Without Drift

-In traditional setups, you might rely on data-fetching libraries like React Query.
-However, to prevent redundant network requests, each contract call would
+In most setups, you might rely on data-fetching libraries like React Query.
-need:
+However, to prevent redundant network requests, each contract call would need:

 - Its own hook (e.g., `useBalanceOf`, `useTokenSymbol`).
 - Unique query keys for caching.